1136 Main St. Restoration - First Floor

 During the process of stripping the interior of the building the windows pictured below were uncovered.
 The pictures on the right shows the two windows set in the west wall, toward the rear of the building, facing the alley way located between 1136 and the Grand Opera House, located at 1126 Main St. At some point in time these windows were bricked over from the outside and walled up on the inside.
 We intend to open these windows back up, allowing more natural light into the building to help brighten the space once again.

 New historically accurate replacement windows have been selected, ordered and payed for.
 Their installation is pending.

 The new windows will provide the efficiency benefits of modern innovations in window-making, while also providing a classic, era appropriate look.
 Every window much be custom made since the size of each window well is slightly different.

 Stay tuned for post-installation updates!

 The word atrium (also called 'cavaedium') is Latin and refers to an open central court.

 The atrium was common in ancient Roman architecture, in both public buildings and private homes, with the primary purpose of bringing light into interior spaces during the time before electric lighting came into use.
 They are still used today to allow natural light into the interiors of buildings.

-Work continues to be made and more pictures will be added as progress is made.
+Work continues to be made and more pictures will be added as restoration work progresses.